pixelate/raev/README.md

 # =>  "http://ipodtouchlab.com/2011/01/iphone-ipad-app-sale-20110117.html"
 ```

-Resolve a shortend or proxied url.
+Resolve a shortened or proxied url.

 ```ruby
 Raev::Url.new("http://sbn.to/WRgXfl").resolved